A K-theory spectrum for cobordism cut and paste groups: Cubes of manifolds with boundary

-In what follows, we will define a trisimplicial space $X_{\bullet, \bullet,\bullet}$ of cubes of manifolds.
-Two of three simplicial directions are defined the same way as in the bisimplicial construction used in the K-theory of manifolds from \cite{SKpaper}, the only difference being that now the topology is taken into account and we construct simplicial spaces instead of simplicial sets.
+In what follows, we will define a trisimplicial set $X^0_{\bullet, \bullet,\bullet}$ of cubes of manifolds.
+Two of three simplicial directions are defined the same way as in the bisimplicial construction used in the K-theory of manifolds from \cite{SKpaper}.
 These two directions encode the cut and paste data.
 The third direction corresponds to cobordisms that fit into our description of trivial boundary cobordism (See Section \ref{Sec: cob triv boundary} and Figure \ref{Fig:trivial cob}).

 On the faces in the cobordism direction we have a cut and paste square of the cobordisms themselves that extends the cut and paste squares of manifolds on the front and the back of the cube.
+The cobordisms with boundary will have collars both in the composition direction (of width $\varepsilon_c\rightarrow 0$) as well as in the trivial cobordism boundary direction (of width $\varepsilon_\partial\rightarrow 0$).

-Our cobordisms with boundary will have collars both in the composition direction (of width $\varepsilon_c\rightarrow 0$) as well as in the trivial cobordism boundary direction (of width $\varepsilon_\partial\rightarrow 0$).
-These two boundaries will be treated slightly differently.
+Instead of directly giving this trisimplicial set a topology, we add a fourth simplicial direction encoding topology and view the initial trisimplicial set as a value at $[0]$ of a simplicial object in the category of trisimplicial sets.
+This approach was introduced in \cite{raptis2017parametrized} to define parametrized cobordism categories and is also applied in \cite[Section 4]{steimle2021additivity}.
+In the new simplicial direction in level $r$, we will have (0,0,0)-simplices given by fiber bundles $E \to \Delta^r$ with fibers being manifolds with boundary and generic trisimplicial datum described further.